 A Property Account Number is assigned to each property to identify it for assessment and taxation purposes.
 It is located in the upper right portion of the Assessment and Tax Notice.

 Parcel Identification Number (PID) (LRIS)

 The initials PID stand for Parcel Identification Number.
 This number is assigned to your property to locate it on maps.
 It is located in the upper right portion of the Notice.

 The Mailing Date reflects the date the Notice is issued.

 All real property is assessed at its real and true value as of January 1 each year.
 The taxation year is the calendar year - January to December.

 Penalty and Overdue Accounts

-The Penalty Date shown on the Notice is the last day before penalty begins being imposed on the current year taxes if a payment in full was not made prior to the penalty commencement date.
-On that date, a penalty, calculated at a rate of 0.7591 percent per month compounded (9.50% annually), is applied on the balance due.
+The penalty commencement date shown on the Property Tax Notice (bill) is the last day before penalty begins being imposed on the current year taxes if a payment in full was not made prior to the penalty commencement date.
+On that date, a penalty, calculated at a rate of 0.7591 percent per month (9.50% annually), is applied on the balance due.

 The Penalty for Overdue Accounts commences the first day of the month following 85 days from the mailing date (annual levy date).
 If the annual levy is cancelled and re-established as of another date, the penalty date will be moved accordingly.
 Penalty will continue to accrue the first day of each month thereafter until the account has been paid in full.

 Any adjustment to tax as a result of an assessment change will automatically adjust any penalty associated with that tax.

 Any unpaid taxes and/or penalty from previous years will show as arrears due.
 Payments received after the production of the Property Tax Notice (bill) or un-processed Equalized Monthly payments will not be reflected on the Notice but will be credited to your tax account.
 By calling your local Service New Brunswick Service Centre you may obtain an up-to-date balance.